NVIDIA/NeMo/README.md

 The bignlp-scripts codebase is included as part of the training container.
-Before starting, set up the ngc cli and configuration as described in the Base Command Platform (BCP) User Guide.
-In this guide, we will mainly use two BCP workspaces, one for storing the training dataset, and another for storing the results, checkpoints and logs.
+Before starting, set up the ngc cli and configuration as described in the Base Command Platform User Guide.
+In this guide, we will mainly use two Base Command Platform workspaces, one for storing the training dataset, and another for storing the results, checkpoints and logs.
 Therefore, start by creating these workspaces (e.g.`bignlp_data_ws` and `bignlp_results_ws`).
-See the BCP User Guide for how to create and work with BCP workspaces.
+See the Base Command Platform User Guide for how to create and work with Base Command Platform workspaces.

 ##### 4.1.1.3.
 General Configuration
 <a id="markdown-general-configuration" name="general-configuration"></a>